The tracking detector of the FASER experiment: Tests during construction and commissioning of the FASER tracker

 It is important to keep the level of readout noise as low as possible to maintain low thresholds and accordingly realize high tracking efficiency.
-An estimate of the input Equivalent Noise Charge (ENC) is obtained, using the three-point-gain measurement during the routine calibration scans described in Section~\ref{sec:calibration}.
+An estimate of the ENC at the discriminator input is obtained, using the three-point-gain measurement during the routine calibration scans described in Section~\ref{sec:calibration}.
 This provides a measurement of the output noise value with an injection charge of 2\,fC.
-The distribution of ENC for all the chips in the three stations are shown in Fig.~\ref{f:noise}, whose mean value is 1515\,electrons.
+The distribution of ENC for all strips in the three stations are shown in Fig.~\ref{f:noise}, whose mean value is $1454 \pm 67$\,electrons.
 This is in good agreement with the $\sim 1500$\,electrons expected for unirradiated modules from the specifications~\cite{Abdesselam:2006wt}.

-The additional dedicated noise occupancy scans were also performed for a more direct measurement of the noise, where no charge is injected, as shown in \cref{f:noise-direct-no}.
+The additional dedicated noise occupancy scans were also performed for a more direct measurement of the noise.
+The results for a single module are shown in \cref{f:noise-direct-no}.
 Due to the large number of triggers required at high thresholds these take a considerably longer time than the three-point-gain measurement.
 The noise occupancy scans are, however, more sensitive to the tails of the noise distribution and to external sources such as a commonly increased noise on several channels (common-mode noise).
 The ENC from the noise occupancy scans is extracted from a linear fit to log (noise occupancy) vs threshold$^{2}$ in fC$^{2}$.

-The ENC evaluated from the noise occupancy scan and the three-point-gain measurement correlate well as shown in \cref{f:three-point-gain_noise_occ_correclation}, and are in good agreement with measurements of the ATLAS SCT modules~\cite{Abdesselam:2006wt}. \cref{f:strip-occupancy} shows the noise occupancy at the nominal 1\,fC thresholds using randomly triggered events during combined system runs \emph{in situ}, which provides a further cross-check of the measured noise.
-Over 99.7\% of the the strips in the tracker satisfy the performance criteria that the noise occupancy per channel is less than $5\times10^{-4}$ at the nominal 1\,fC threshold.
-The main reason of noisy strips is a non-linear behavior in the response curve illustrated in \cref{f:response-curve}.
+The fit function used is $\mathrm{NoiseOccupancy} = N e^{- \frac{1}{2}\left(\frac{\mathrm{threshold}}{\sigma_{\mathrm{thr}}}\right)^{2}}$ where $N$ and $\sigma_{\mathrm{thr}}$ denote the normalization and ENC in fC, respectively.
+The chip-by-chip ENC evaluated from the noise occupancy scan and the three-point-gain measurement correlate well as shown in \cref{f:three-point-gain_noise_occ_correclation}, and are in good agreement with measurements of the ATLAS SCT modules~\cite{Abdesselam:2006wt}. \cref{f:strip-occupancy} shows the noise occupancy at the nominal 1\,fC thresholds using randomly triggered events during combined system runs \emph{in situ}, which provides a further cross-check of the measured noise.
+Over 99.7\% of the strips in the tracker satisfy the performance criteria that the noise occupancy per channel is less than $5\times10^{-4}$ at the nominal 1\,fC threshold.
+The main reason for noisy strips is a non-linear behavior in the response curve.